Baptisia lactea (White Wild Indigo)

 Flower: Flower shape: irregular Cluster type: raceme

-[photo of flowers] Loose spike-like racemes up to 18 inches long of pea-shaped flowers at the ends of branching stems.
-Flowers are ¾ to 1 inch long, white with a purple splotch at base of upper petal (standard); petals are positioned forward, the upper standard deeply lobed in the middle, folded up and back on the sides.
+[photo of flowers] Loosely arranged spike-like racemes up to 18 inches long of pea-shaped flowers at the tips of branching stems.
+Flowers are ¾ to 1 inch (to 2.5 cm) long, white with a purple splotch at base of upper petal (standard); petals are positioned forward, the upper petal (standard) notched at the tip, folded up and back on the sides.
 The lateral wings below it are oval to oblong, tightly flanking a similar keel nearly obscured underneath, hiding several orange stamens.
-The calyx holding the flower is tubular, blueish green with a waxy sheen and short stalk.
+The calyx holding the flower is tubular, blueish green with a waxy bloom and short stalk.

 Leaves and stems: Leaf attachment: alternate Leaf type: compound Leaf type: palmate